 Happiness, grief, success, break-offs, diseases, or even failure aim to attain a transcendental state in which everything emerges, regardless of the grief.
 And to achieve this goal, one needs to have faith in mantras that bestow us with every solution of life.
 Many such examples that showcase that different type of mantras contain different purposes:

-“okah Samastah Sukhino Bhavantu,” an ancient Sanskrit prayer that is often recited at the end of a yoga practice.
-The meaning is exquisite: “May all beings everywhere are happy and free, and may the thoughts, words, and actions of my own life contribute to that happiness and to that freedom for all.”
-This prayer takes us away from our ego-self and helps radiate positive energy and love to all beings and feel the positive energy in ourselves.
+“okah Samastah Sukhino Bhavantu,” an ancient Sanskrit prayer that people often recite at the end of a yoga practice.
+The meaning is exquisite: “May all beings everywhere are happy and free.
+And may the thoughts, words, and actions of my own life contribute to that happiness and to that freedom for all.”
+This prayer takes us away from our ego-self and helps radiate positive energy.
+It also generates love for all beings and feel the positive energy in ourselves.

 “Ehi Vidhi Hoi Naath Hit Moraa,” is one of the most powerful mantras for success “Jehi Vidhi Hoi Naath Hit Moraa Karahu So Vegi Daas Main Toraa,” means “O Lord, I am your devotee.
 I don’t know what to do.
 So do at once whatever is good for me.”